Personal Injury Trusts

 |We can help you to protect your entitlement to means tested benefits by creating a Personal Injury Trust.
 Contact Sue Bowler today on freephone 0800 834 627 or email firstname.lastname@example.org and we will contact you within 24 hours to discuss your enquiry.|

-Personal Injury Trusts are a simple way to protect your right to receive means assessed benefits and means assessed local authority care even though you may receive an award of compensation for personal injury or clinical negligence.
+Personal Injury Trusts are a simple way to protect your right to receive means assessed benefits and means assessed local authority care even though you may receive an award of compensation for personal injury.

 If you receive means tested benefits or means assessed local authority care then your entitlement to these will be affected if you receive an award of compensation.